andresbeltran98/WordPath/README.md

 ```

 ## Running the tests
 The program includes JUnit testing.
-They are located under src/WordPathTester.java
+The test files are located under src/WordPathTester.java
 The tested classes and methods are:
-* Getters and setters from WordData class (file parser): testing the correct extraction of data from the lists of words, and exception handling when the file does not exit or is in the wrong format.
+* Getters and setters from WordData class (file parser): testing the correct data extraciton from the lists of words, and exception handling when the file does not exit or is in the wrong format.
 * Method that counts the number of lines in the file.
 * getPath method in WordPath class: testing different combinations of words, and special cases (a word is not in the file, a path does not exist, etc).

 ## Author
-* Andres Beltran - B.S.
-Computer Science candidate.
+* Andres Beltran - B.S. in Computer Science candidate.
 CWRU 2021

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/andresbeltran98/WordPath/blob/master/LICENSE) file for details